asprohith78052/16-bit-alu/README.md

-# 16-bit ALU(structural design) with Multi-Cycle Signed Division in Verilog
+# 16-bit signed ALU (structural design) with Multi-Cycle Signed Division in Verilog

 This project implements a **16-bit Arithmetic Logic Unit (ALU)** in Verilog HDL, capable of performing a wide range of arithmetic, logical, and shift operations.
 It includes **multi-cycle signed division** with proper handling of negative numbers, zero division, and overflow detection.